WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * Switch back to the TLS 1.3 signature format.
 * Remove support for integrity protection using the Digest header field.
 * Limit the record size in the mi-sha256 encoding.
+* Forbid RSA keys, and only require clients to support secp256r1 keys.

 draft-03